mahdi12167/libmini/libmini/qtviewer/README.txt

 !!
 Installation of Libmini Dependencies (Windows)

 Precompiled static libraries for Windows MSVC 2005 are provided in the libMini WIN32 directory.
-In your project directory get the following sub-directory via Tortoise SVN: http://libmini.googlecode.com/svn/libmini/WIN32
+In your project directory, get the following sub-directory via Tortoise SVN: http://libmini.googlecode.com/svn/libmini/WIN32

 Additionally we need GDAL to be installed.
-In your project directory get GDAL via Tortoise SVN: http://svn.osgeo.org/gdal/tags/1.8.1/gdal
+In your project directory, get GDAL via Tortoise SVN: http://svn.osgeo.org/gdal/tags/1.8.1/gdal
 To build GDAL we have to define some options (in the name.opt file):